halfmoonliu/InjuryNoteLabel/README.md

 ## Methods

 #### Dataset
 The dataset used is from a competition organized by NASA-Tournament Lab and National Institute for Occupational Safety & Health (NIOSH) to automate data processing in the occupational safety and health (OSH) surveillance systems.
-Specifically, **given a free text injury report**, such as "*worker fell from the ladder after reaching out for a box.*” , the task is to **assign an event type code** from the Occupational Injuries and Illnesses Classification System (OIICS).
+Specifically, **given a free text injury report**, such as "*worker fell from the ladder after reaching out for a box.*”, the task is to **assign an event type code** from the Occupational Injuries and Illnesses Classification System (OIICS).
 The details of the task and competition can be found in a [blogpost](https://blogs.cdc.gov/niosh-science-blog/2020/02/26/ai-crowdsourcing/) by CDC (Center for Disease Control).
 The dataset is downloaded from [hugging face](https://huggingface.co/datasets/mayerantoine/injury-narrative-coding).
 The winning solutions can be found on [NASA Tournament Lab's Github Page](https://github.com/NASA-Tournament-Lab/CDC-NLP-Occ-Injury-Coding).

 #### Examples